Vasadev2003/Java-Programming/README.md

 # Annotations

 @Override is useful while overiding a method it show error if any problem or mistake in the overiding

+#lambda expresssion

+*it is onnly allowed in functional interfa it means a interface which has only one method